konchunas/substrate-place/README.md

 For reference implementation of the web client refer to https://github.com/konchunas/substrate-place-ui .
 It displays this module storage as pixel board and allows to navigate makes purchases.

+You can check testnet demo with included faucet at http://konchunas.com:5000/

 # Building